shiuandai/Twitter-Clone/README.md

 ## 1. - Design requirements

-Designing a twitter clone social media website requires following some rules and taking into consideration.
+Designing a twitter clone social media website requires following some rules and taking into consideration about each scrum tutorial.
+This project can be split into several small parts.

 ### 1.1 - Structure design